A snapshot: schools in Warsaw considered (but not necessarily chosen) by English-speaking expats.

 Adapted Polish curriculum/ adapted National Curriculum for England/ IGCSE / IB Diploma; ages 3-18; co-ed; day; independent; privately owned; 400 students

 Founded in 2003, in the area of Warsaw around Wilanow Palace, popular with expats.
 Mainly Polish students with a sprinkling of children from longer term expat British families.
-Considering the nationality of most of the students, they tend to achieve a very respectable average score in the low to mid-thirties for the International Baccalaureate Diploma against a global average of 29.8.
+Considering the nationality of most of the students, they tend to achieve a very respectable average score in the low to mid-thirties for the IB Diploma.

 French curriculum/ Brevet/ French Bac; ages 2-18; co-ed; day; independent; private non-profit; 740 students